edgarcarbajal/cs467proj/README.md

 Run the Express API backend by doing to following commands (assuming working directory is root of this repository).
 ```
 cd backendAPI
-node server.js
+npm run start
 ```

 Most likely it will be running on the following URL: `localhost:8000`.

 This way is to run the backend without restarting server anytimes files are updated.
-If you want to see the changes reflected if files updated, run `nodemon` instead, as shown below.
+If you want to see the changes reflected if files updated, run the `dev` script instead.
 ```
-nodemon server.js
+npm run dev
 ```

+You can see what each script does, by looking at the `scripts` category inside of `package.json`.

 #### Stopping backend server
 Just hit `Ctrl` + `C` on the terminal where you ran the command to start the server to stop it.